Responses to infractions vary, but we expect you to understand that you are accountable for your actions.

 Responding to Hazing, Bullying, & Harassment

-Any student who believes that he or she is a victim of hazing, harassment, or mistreatment of any kind should contact a faculty member immediately.
+Any student who believes that he or she is a victim of hazing, harassment, or mistreatment of any kind should contact a faculty member and either the Dean of Students or a member of the Harassment Panel immediately.
 The student involved then has two principal options to pursue:

 - Students should contact a member of the Harassment Panel, which provides a forum to speak about possible responses to harassment or other kinds of mistreatment.
 This panel consists of faculty and staff members who help the student reach an outcome that addresses the situation.
 This process may preclude the usual disciplinary process and response.